TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 Rules = 4,
 MultiRules = 8,
 ForceFeedback = 16,
-Graphics = 32`
+Graphics = 32,
+PitInfo = 64,
+Weather = 128
+All = 255`

 So, to unsubscribe from `Multi Rules` and `Graphics` buffeers set `UnsubscribedBuffersMask` to 40 (8 + 32).

-Note: unsubscribing from `Extended` buffer updates is not supported.
+- Note: unsubscribing from `Extended` buffer updates is not supported.
+- Note: usubscribing from `Scoring` will disable `Plugin Control` input.

 ## Limitations/Assumptions:
 * Negative mID is not supported.